meister245/console-casino/README.md

 console-casino
 --------------

-Casino gambling bot for automating online casino games using state machines in the browser console
+Casino gambling bot for backtesting and automating online casino games using state machines in the browser developer console

 #### Disclaimer